GPack1/Music-Cover-View/README.md

 that shows a full squared image in a squared ImageView.

-Calling start() it rotates 10sec the squared image as a circled image.
+Calling start() it rotates 10sec the squared image as a circled image with decored center.

-Calling morph() it switches to full squared image or circled image again.
+Calling morph() it switches to full squared image or to circled image again.

 ![SampleWithSquare](https://github.com/GPack1/Music-Cover-ViewWithSquare/blob/master/art/samplewithsquare.gif)